hexbatch/apple-core/core-docs/core-api-general/visualization-testing.md

 Often in building and testing, it is good to see a visual representation of the total state of the system

-Here we can call the api to get all the json of all resources seen by a user: bounds, type, attributes, scripts, remotes, types, elements, sets, mutuals, interfaces, pipes
+Here we can call the api to get all the json of all resources seen by a user: bounds, type, attributes, remotes, types, elements, sets, mutuals, interfaces, pipes

 A browser page in another project can call on this to show in 3d the different connections, and be able to navigate through the model of it